spcl/gemm_hls/README.md

 [hlslib](https://github.com/definelicht/hlslib) for simulation, vectorization, finding Xilinx tools, host-side integration and more.

-Since hlslib is included as a submodule, make sure you initialize it before building the code:
+Since hlslib is included as a submodule, make sure you clone with `--recursive` or grab it after cloning with:

 ```
 git submodule update --init